-Parameters Limit Activate the input variables "Result minimum/maximum" Available for selection: none, Minimum, Maximum, Min. and max Minimum: Only the minimum limit, "Result minimum", takes effect Maximum: Only the maximum limit, "Result maximum", takes effect Min. and Max.: Both limits take effect ct Function quantity Input Output Definition of function quantities for input and output variables A wide range of function quantities are available, which are appli together with their unit and their decimal places. ed Scaling Input value 1 Target value 1 Input value 2 Target value 2 Entry of input and target values.
-If an input variable is used for sca the corresponding input is not possible here. aling, • Example: Function quantity Input Temperature °C Output Percent Scaling Input value 1 0.0 °C Target value 1 20.0 % Input value 2 50.0 °C Target value 2
+Parameters Limit Available for selection: none, Minimum, Maximum, Min. and max.
+Function quantity Definition of function quantities for input and output variables Input A wide range of function quantities are available, which are applied Output together with their unit and their decimal places.
+Scaling Entry of input values and target values Input value 1 Target value 1 Input value 2 Target value 2

+Ξ

+Limit Min. and max.

+Ξ Function quantity

+Input Temperature °C

+Output Percent

+Ξ Scaling

+Input value 1 0,0 °C

+Target value 1 20,0 %

+Input value 2 50,0 °C

+Target value 2 100,0 %

 This yields a percentage which corresponds to a temperature.
-So, for example, if the input variable was 25.0 °C, the output would be 60.0 %.
+So, for example, if the input variable was 25.0 $^{\circ}$ C, the output would be 60.0 %.

-Output variables Result The result produced by the scaling; optional selection of an ana- logue output Result > minimum Status ON if the result of the scaling calculation is above the mini- mum threshold (applies only if: Enable function = ON and Limit = Min. and max. or Minimum ) Result < maximum Status ON if the result of the scaling calculation is below the maxi- mum threshold (applies only if: Enable function = ON and Limit = Min. and max. or Maximum ) Scaling truncates the result by removing the last decimal places; the result is not mathemati- cally rounded.
+Output variables Result The result produced by the scaling; optional selection of an analogue output Result > minimum Status ON if the result of the scaling calculation is above the minimum threshold (applies only if: Enable function = ON and Limit = Min. and max. or Minimum) Result < maximum Status ON if the result of the scaling calculation is below the maximum threshold (applies only if: Enable function = ON and Limit = Min. and max. or Maximum) Scaling truncates the result by removing the last decimal places; the result is not mathematically rounded.